fakhirali/notes/notes.md

 Not a fan of the marketing, investor buzz lingo in AI.
 What is an agent?
 Tim Berners Lee mentioned "software agents" in 2001.
 Did we make "agentic" software then?
 Was it the year of agents in 2002?
 The investor, business, marketing game is not great.
-There is a lot of not value creating thing you can do that are considered "good".
+There is a lot of not value creating things you can do that are considered "good".
 B2B space is not really efficient in this way.
 It's kinda like informal loose collusion.

 ---